 Tom Platz is an American retired professional bodybuilder, author, and fitness icon.
 He competed during the 1970s and 1980s – which is believed to be the golden era of bodybuilding.

 Unlike today’s modern bodybuilders, the golden era was all about muscular symmetry and showcasing the v-taper.
 Today, modern bodybuilders are overly focused on mass and their physiques are too bulky.

 |Weight||225 – 235 lbs (102.1 – 106.6 kg)|

 Tom Platz Diet Plan

-Tom Platz mostly followed what other bodybuilders ate during the golden era.
+Tom Platz stuck to what other bodybuilders ate during the golden era.
 They skipped egg whites and opted for whole eggs instead.
-Most of their daily protein came from meat, rather then synthetic whey protein.
-Golden era bodybuilders like Tom Platz were not afraid to eat fat, like most people are today.

 - Breakfast: 6 whole eggs, bacon, fruit, and 1 cup oatmeal